Updated on October 30th, 2024 by Felix Martinez

 AbbVie has over 80 clinical programs.
 It has multiple growth opportunities to replace Humira, particularly in the therapeutic areas of immunology, hematology, and neuroscience.
 The result of its significant investment in R&D is a well-stocked pipeline.

 AbbVie was not a standalone company during the last financial crisis, so there is no recession track record.
-However, the fact remains that since sick people require treatment whether the economy is strong or not, it is highly likely that AbbVie would continue to perform well during a recession.
+However, since sick people require treatment regardless of the economy’s strength, it is highly likely that AbbVie would continue to perform well during a recession.

 Valuation & Expected Returns

-AbbVie is expected to generate adjusted EPS of $11.00 for 2023, at the midpoint of guidance.
-At this EPS level, the stock is currently trading for a price-to-earnings ratio of 13.7.
+AbbVie is expected to generate adjusted EPS of $10.92 for 2024 at the midpoint of guidance.
+At this EPS level, the stock currently has a price-to-earnings ratio of 17.4.

-Our fair value estimate for AbbVie is a price-to-earnings ratio of 11, meaning the stock is slightly over-valued today.
-A declining P/E multiple could reduce shareholder returns by approximately 4.3% per year over the next 5 years.
+Our fair value estimate for AbbVie is a price-to-earnings ratio of 12, meaning the stock is over-valued today.
+A declining P/E multiple could reduce shareholder returns by approximately 7% per year over the next 5 years.

-Lastly, the stock has a current dividend yield of 3.9%.
-Given these inputs, we expect annual returns of 2.6% per year over the next five years, making AbbVie stock a hold.
+Lastly, the stock has a current dividend yield of 3.3%.
+Given these inputs, we expect annual returns of 1.3% per year over the next five years, making AbbVie stock a sell.

 Final Thoughts